 Assumption Cathedral is the most famous and recognisable Romanian Orthodox church in the city.

 The Cathedral was built in a Romanian Brâncovenesc style, a blend of Renaissance and Byzantine architecture and looks pretty special.
+It is located on the Avram Iancu Square, alongside The Cluj-Napoca National Theatre and the Avram Iancu Statue.

 The Franciscan Church was built between 1260 and 1290, the church is stunning on the inside with very ornate decor and an organ for music.
 This church dominates the Piața Muzeului or museum square area, which is lined with restaurants with outside seating.